How to enroll at Eastern Florida State College

 and programs that interest you.
 Think about your career aspirations and how your course

 of study can help you achieve your goals.
-Our interactive Explore Your Options page will help you sort through our degrees and programs.
+Our interactive Explore Your Options page will help you sort through our degrees and programs and you can view the whole

 Our Career Planning & Development Centers also are a resource during this stage of planning and throughout your college experience.